Science and spirituality: the Tao of physics

 No matter how deep we delve into matter, nature does not reveal to us the presence of any isolated “fundamental brick,” but rather appears to us as a complex web of relationships between the various parts of the whole.

-I find it curious and fascinating that very refined scientific experiments, requiring complicated technologies and particularly acute intelligence, are basically giving a view of reality that was anticipated thousands of years ago.
+I find it curious and fascinating that very advanced scientific experiments, requiring complicated technologies and particularly acute intelligence, are basically giving a view of reality that was anticipated thousands of years ago.

-If you would like, please send your comment to info@esperienzedivalore.it and I will be happy to respond.
+You can send your comment to info@esperienzedivalore.it, I will be happy to respond.